-6.4.5 QC Testing on a POCRG
+6.4.5 QC Testing on a POCRG Part 1 of the scenario

-1410 The operator initiates the operation by identifying himself (or herself) to the POCRG, entering (or scanning) the QC specimen ID.
+The operator initiates the operation by identifying himself (or herself) to the POCRG, entering (or scanning) the QC specimen ID.

 The operator enters additional information required, such as specimen type, reagent lot number, tests to be performed.